Robots in the Building: The Positive Influence of AI for Supply Chain Planners

 Not surprisingly, it’s becoming more and more difficult to recruit planners with this skillset mix.
 Some are resorting to hiring two types of planners: one analytical and the other skilled in communication, facilitation and negotiation.
 Building armies of planners, however, can become convoluted, expensive and inefficient.
 Is there a better way?

-Today more companies are ‘outsourcing’ tasks to technology.
-Although it appears likely that automation will replace some tasks and roles, the ones that remain will be far more desirable.
+Today AI for supply chain planners is helping companies ‘outsource’ planning tasks to technology.
+Although it appears likely that AI automation will replace some planning tasks and roles, the ones that remain will be far more desirable.
 According to Harvard Business Review, “By collaborating in roles such as supply chain planning and inventory management, the combined power of humans and machines will create new sources of value for businesses.”

-Supply Chain Planning: An Ideal Match for AI
+AI for Supply Chain Planners: An Ideal Match

 Elements of supply chain planning, therefore, are ideal tasks to “outsource” to machines, which can execute analytical tasks and repetitive calculations faster and more accurately than humans.
 In other words, this isn’t a case of machines replacing people’s jobs: automation plugs a skills gap that humans can’t practically fulfill.